Usually responds within 2 days

-Through the winter months our outdoor activity shifts to invasive cutting and stump spraying, cutting and splitting firewood, repairing utility roads.
+Through the fall and winter months our outdoor activity shifts to invasive cutting and stump spraying with herbicide, cutting and splitting firewood, repairing utility roads.

-We have a fenced organic garden now planted in cover crops that will be turned over and planted in the spring.
-We also have a cabin by the trout stream that is being renovated, work that happens spring, summer and fall.
+We have a fenced organic raised-bed garden and a cat.
+Our cabin by the trout stream is being renovated, basic carpentry work that we get to from time to time.

-I am an artist, former journalist, author of two biographies and a yoga teacher.
-Prior to my journalism work I owned an organic produce farm that sold to restaurants and a local farmer’s market.
+I am an artist, yoga teacher, journalist and an author of two biographies.
+Before journalism work I owned an organic produce farm that sold to restaurants and a local farmer’s market.
 Maria is a massage therapist and actress when her hands are not in the dirt.
-We are both very good cooks, experienced travelers and have been hosts for decades.
+I am a good cook, Maria is an exceptional one.
+We are both experienced travelers and have been hosts for decades.
 We work hard and like to relax at day's end.
 We know the area well and like to take day trips to area waterfalls, lakes, theaters and museums.
 We're not welcoming pets or children at this time.

-Forest rejuvenation is our biggest ongoing project, especially the invasive reduction, which involves cutting certain small tress and shrubs and spraying their stumps with herbicide.
+Forest rejuvenation is our biggest ongoing project, especially the invasive reduction, which involves cutting certain small trees and shrubs and spraying their stumps with herbicide.
 Tree planting is a short, intense period in early May that involves wedging open the soil with a tree spade to plant seedlings, putting weedbarrier fabric around each seedling along with a tree tube or small fence.
-The planting maintenance includes watering and scything.
+The planting maintenance includes watering, scything, uprighting tree tubes that have begun to lean, removing weeds from near the sapling trunk.

-We work garden beds with broad forks, add manure and mulch, plant successively and expect to build two or three more raised beds this year.
+We're cutting and splitting firewood, improving trails with stone and gravel.
+We work garden beds with broad forks, add manure and mulch, plant successively in raised beds.

 Our cabin project involves assisting with carpentry and painting.

-Workaway guests will stay in a well-appointed room with internet and a small refrigerator.
-Our house has one main bathroom with a tub and shower that we all share upstairs, and a toilet in a smaller bathroom downstairs.
-Workaway guests are expected to keep themselves and their quarters reasonably clean and in order.
+Workaway guests will stay in a well-appointed room with internet.
+Our house has one main bathroom upstairs with a tub and shower that we all share, and a smaller half-bathroom downstairs.
+Workaway guests are expected to keep themselves and their quarters clean and in order.

 We have a big, covered porch outside that overlooks our pond, which is a beautiful place to spend time in the warm months.